-A similar version of this article but tailored to tax agents is published on the Tax Talks website.
+An edited version of this article is also published on the Tax Talks website for tax agents.

 Disclaimer: numba does not provide specific financial or tax advice in this article.
 All information on this website is of a general nature only.
 It might no longer be up to date or correct.
 You should contact us directly or seek other accredited tax advice when considering whether the information is suitable to your circumstances.

 Liability limited by a scheme approved under Professional Standards Legislation